-The first payment (the "Initial Payment") will be in an amount equal to at least 90% of the estimated value of the repurchased Shares, determined as of the Valuation Date.
-The Fund will make commercially reasonable efforts to make some or all of the Initial Payment on the Valuation Date, but anticipates making the entire Initial Payment no later than the later of (a) within 35 days after the Valuation Date, or (b) if the Fund has requested withdrawals of its capital from any Investment Funds in order to fund the repurchase of interests, within 10 business days after the Fund has received at least 90% of the aggregate amount withdrawn by the Fund from such Investment Funds.
+The first payment (the "Initial Payment") will be in an amount equal to at least 95% of the estimated value of the repurchased Shares, determined as of the Valuation Date.
+The Initial Payment will be made as of the later of (a) within 35 days after the Valuation Date, or (b) if the

+Fund has requested withdrawals of its capital from any Investment Funds in order to fund the repurchase of interests, within 10 business days after the Fund has received at least 90% of the aggregate amount withdrawn by the Fund from such Investment Funds.

-The second and final payment (the "Contingent Payment") in respect of any applicable holdback is expected to be in an amount equal to the excess, if any, of (a) the net asset value of the Shares tendered and purchased as of the Valuation Date (as may or may not be adjusted based upon subsequent revisions to the net asset values of the Investment Funds) over (b) the Initial Payment, which is generally paid within 120 days after the Valuation Date.
-In respect of Shareholders having tendered less than 90% of their Shares, within 120 days after the Valuation Date, each Shareholder's remaining interest in the Fund may be adjusted to equal the value of their remaining interest as of the Valuation Date, to any extent necessary.
+The second and final payment (the "Contingent Payment") is expected to be in an amount equal to the excess, if any, of (a) the net asset value of the Shares tendered and purchased as of the Valuation Date (as may or may not be adjusted based upon subsequent revisions to the net asset values of the Investment Funds) over (b) the Initial Payment, which is generally paid within 120 days after the Valuation Date.